Kuwaiti oil fires: Financial losses

-In March 1991 the accumulated financial losses were estimated to be as much as 10% of 90 billion barrels of Kuwait oil reserves based on a statement made by an Kuwait Oil Company official.
-At the world prices at the time it would amount $157.5 billion USD.
+In March 1991 the accumulated financial losses were estimated to be as much as 10% of 90 billion barrels of Kuwait oil reserves based on a statement made by a Kuwait Oil Company official.
+With the world prices at the time, the damages would amount to US$157.5 billion.

 Military effects

 On March 21, 1991, a Royal Saudi Air Force C-130H crashed in heavy smoke due to the Kuwaiti oil fires on approach to Ras Mishab Airport, Saudi Arabia.
 92 Senegalese soldiers and 6 Saudi crew members were killed, the largest accident among Coalition forces.

-The smoke screening was also used by Iraqi anti-armor forces to a successful extent in the Battle of Phase Line Bullet, having aided in achieving the element of surprise against advancing Bradley (IFV)s, along with increasing the general fog of war.
+The smoke screening was also used by Iraqi anti-armor forces to a successful extent in the Battle of Phase Line Bullet, having aided in achieving the element of surprise against advancing Bradley IFVs, along with increasing the general fog of war.

 The fires burned out of control because of the dangers of sending in firefighting crews during the war.
 Land mines had been placed in areas around the oil wells and military demining was necessary before the fires could be put out.
 Around 5 Moilbbl of oil were lost each day.
 Eventually, privately contracted crews extinguished the fires, at a total cost of US$1.5 billion to Kuwait.
 By that time, however, the fires had burned for approximately ten months, causing widespread pollution.

 The fires have been linked with what was later deemed Gulf War syndrome, a chronic disorder afflicting military veterans and civilian workers that include fatigue, muscle pain, and cognitive problems; however, studies have indicated that the firemen who capped the wells did not report any of the symptoms that the soldiers experienced.
-The causes of Gulf War syndrome have yet to be determined.
+The cause of Gulf War syndrome has since been ascribed to Sarin nerve agent.

 From the perspective of ground forces, apart from the occasional "oil rain" experienced by troops very close to spewing wells, one of the more commonly experienced effects of the oil field fires were the ensuing smoke plumes which rose into the atmosphere and then precipitated or fell out of the air via dry deposition and by rain.
 The pillar-like plumes frequently broadened and joined up with other smoke plumes at higher altitudes, producing a cloudy grey overcast effect, as only about 10% of all the fires corresponding with those that originated from "oil lakes" produced pure black soot filled plumes, 25% of the fires emitted white to grey plumes, while the remainder emitted plumes with colors between grey and black.
 For example, one Gulf War veteran stated:

 A paper published in 2000 analyzed the degree of exposure by troops to particulate matter, including soot.
 However, the paper focused more-so on silica sand, which can produce silicosis.
 The paper included troop medical records, and in its conclusion: "A literature review indicated negligible to nonexistent health risk from other inhaled particulate material (other than silica) during the Gulf War".